You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

 The research team said its nanofluidic system increased the proportion of nucleic acid and protein disease biomarkers a billionfold prior to detection.

 The grant recipients will receive up to $5 million each and are led by scientists at institutions including Harvard Medical School and the Cleveland Clinic.

-In Nucleic Acids Research this week: model to determine methylation effects of noncoding variants, Neisseria meningitides transcriptomics, and more.
+In Nucleic Acids Research this week: approach to generate chromatin interaction networks, signature of cellular senescence, and more.